TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Preface/Index.rst

 About this Document
 ===================

-This tutorial describes the steps required to turn a basic web design template (HTML, CSS, JavaScript files, etc.) into a fully working, mobile-responsive website in TYPO3 by building a so-called *TYPO3 extension*.
-Build upon an empty, clean TYPO3 instance, this tutorial can be understood as a "walk- through" for beginners to develop the visual appearance of a site in TYPO3.
+This tutorial details the steps required to turn a set of front end templates (HTML, CSS, JavaScript files, etc.) into a standalone *Site Package extension*.

 .. _target-audience:

 Target Audience
 ===============

-This tutorial predominately aims to support TYPO3 integrators and web developers.
-It requires some basic knowledge in HTML, CSS and JavaScript.
+This tutorial is written for TYPO3 integrators and developers.
+It requires a basic understanding of HTML, CSS and JavaScript.
-Readers should have worked with TYPO3 and the administration interface (the *backend* of TYPO3) before.
-However, this tutorial does not require any software programming experience.
+Readers should have some exposure to TYPO3 and it's administrative interface (the *backend*) prior to following this documentation.
+This tutorial does not require any software programming experience.

 .. _credits: